 Day 5 — Havana

-Rise early for an optional sunrise photo walk followed by breakfast, then step back in time in a lovely old home in the neighborhood of Vedado, feeling the elegance that was once Havana.
+Enjoy an optional sunrise photo walk, then step back in time at a lovely old home in the neighborhood of Vedado, feeling the elegance that was once Havana.
 You will have a chance to get better acquainted with Cubans through interactions and portraiture in this setting frozen in time.
 Additionally, we visit and learn about the importance of the famous Cementerio de Colón, where Cararra marble tombs celebrate the lives of scores of generations.
-After a group lunch, cross Havana’s harbor this afternoon to reach Casablanca, where fishermen repair the boats and nets, and explore the village that lies in the shadow of “El Cristo” (the Christ statue that sits on the hilltop overlooking Havana Bay).
+After a group lunch, cross Havana’s harbor to reach Casablanca, where fishermen repair their boats and nets; and explore the village that lies in the shadow of “El Cristo”, the Christ statue that sits on the hilltop overlooking Havana Bay.
 Then learn about the importance of the 18th-century San Carlos de la Cabaña fortress.
-Steeped in history past and present, this was once under the command of Che Guevara.
+Steeped in history, this stronghold was once under the command of Che Guevara.
 Hotel Mercure Sevilla (B,L)

 Day 6 — Havana